-“Plausible deniability” is a strategy used by some insurance companies to escape their contractual duties to their policyholders that leaves little or no evidence of wrongdoing or abuse.
+“Plausible deniability” is a strategy used by some insurance companies to escape their contractual duties to their policyholders that leave little or no evidence of wrongdoing or abuse.
 It allows them to hide behind the wrongful acts of someone else that determines, on their behalf, that your claim should not be paid if and when, in fact, it should be paid.

 How might this be done, and how might an engineer’s report play a part in it?

-Let’s say that wind or hail has damaged your roof and you have consulted with a trusted roofing contractor or other roofing professional before filing your insurance claim who has confirmed the damage to your roof.
+Let’s say that wind or hail has damaged your roof and you have consulted with a trusted and experienced roofing contractor or other roofing professional before filing your insurance claim who has confirmed the presence of storm damage to your roof.
 Your professional might have decades of practical experience and training working for a century-old roofing company, spending thousands of hours per year inspecting and repairing damaged roofs exactly like yours.
-He may have worked with identical materials like those on your roof hundreds of times with countless numbers of expert repairs or replacements provided to hundreds of satisfied homeowners who had hail or wind damage identical to yours … but your insurance company decides to bring in their “expert” to look at your roof, instead.
+He may have worked with identical materials like those on your roof hundreds of times with countless numbers of expert repairs or replacements provided to hundreds of satisfied homeowners who had hail or wind damage identical or similar to yours … but your insurance company decides to bring in their “expert” to look at your roof, instead.

 The hired gun …